ComposableFi/emulated-light-client/README.md

   them into a single file in data/txs.json.
 It filters out any transactions which resulted in an error and those which are outside of a slot range `common.START_SLOT..=common.END_SLOT`.

+* tools/collect-stats.py processes the data and collect various statistics writing them out as CSV files into output directory.